eritbh/yuuko/docs/docs.md

 ### `commandForName(name)` &rsaquo; `Command|null`

-Checks the list of registered commands and returns one whch is known by a given name, either as the command's name or an alias of the command.
+Checks the list of registered commands and returns one which is known by a given name, either as the command's name or an alias of the command.
 If no match is found, returns `null`.

 Name | Type | Description
 -----|------|------------